SkoolNotes/Taproot/2020MATH530/KBe20math530retMiniQuizSubspaceAdditionGroup.md

 	- Associative

 # Working it out
 I don't actually remember the exact definition of subspace addition.
-If I remember correctly from the proof of
+If I remember correctly from the proof of Axler exercise 1.C.14, the sum of two subspaces is the set that you

 ---